-Each of the 3 macronutrients plays a different role in a plants health.
+Each of the three macronutrients plays a different role in a plant’s health.

-When a plant is deficient in any macronutrients, but especially nitrogen, they start exhibiting symptoms of poor health.
+When a plant is deficient in any macronutrients, but especially nitrogen, it may start exhibiting symptoms of poor health.
 Your pothos’ roots may be shorter than usual.

 All plant parts–including roots, buds, and foliage–could stop growing.